Our products are Sold at veterinary practices and pharmacies.

 Ask your vet about sleep and anxiety help

 When the basics are not enough, your vet has options: melatonin (commonly used, but get the dose and a xylitol-free product from your vet), or medications like trazodone or gabapentin for night-time anxiety and sleep.
-Treating the underlying dementia with selegiline can help too.
+Selegiline may help some dogs with the clinical signs of cognitive dysfunction.
 Never give human sleep or anxiety medication without your vet, some are toxic to dogs.

 Support cognitive function during the day